 - These dogs are extremely rare.
 As of 2018, there was roughly 60 Kromfohrlander dogs in the USA.

 - The first rough hair Kromfohrlander arrived to the USA in 1993.
 However, the dog was never bred.

 Highlights: Affectionate, Loyal, Confident

-While the Small Munsterlander is recognized by the AKC as a FCI standard, the bigger Large Munsterlander is not.
+While the Small Munsterlander is recognized by the AKC as a FCI standard, the Large Munsterlander is not.
 And despite popular belief, the two are not related.
-They were both bred with different dog breeds, for different tasks.
+In fact, they were both bred using different dog breeds, and for different tasks.

-However, the Small Munsterlander is a versatile dog that’s skilled in water retrieving, hunting and tracking (pointing).
+The Small Munsterlander is a versatile dog that’s skilled in water retrieving, hunting and tracking or pointing.
 Their desire to be in water is unparalleled, so swimming is a great work out option for them.
 Plus, they’re very intelligent and willing to learn.

 - The Small Munsterlander was originally bred exclusively for the noble families of Germany.